nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-17.md

 ```Java
 nuxeo.s3storage.crypt.kms.clientside.key=your-kms-key-id
 ```
-Optionally, specify the region of the KMS key if it differs from the environment or bucket:
+Optionally, specify the region of the KMS key if it differs from the one in the environment or bucket:
 ```Java
 nuxeo.s3storage.crypt.kms.clientside.region=your-kms-key-region
 ```